gordon-cs/gordon-360-api/README.md

 - That the stored procedures return exactly what the models expect.
 - That the views are up.
 Sometimes CTS unexpectedly does maintenance.
 Try running simple select statements against the Views.

+#### 500 Internal Server Error in pytest

+500 Internal Server Error could occur anywhere while running pytest.
+Be careful with all the test inputs, a too long comment might cause 500 error as well.
+So, try be as neat and clean as possible.

 #### 404 Not Found when trying to access the `/token` endpoint:

 This error will only pop up when you are testing the server directly by running it with visual studio.
 When you run the gordon360 server from visual studio it automatically "hosts" it on `localhost:3000`.
 By default, the server doesn't accept non-HTTPS (anything not on port 443) connections.
 There are two solutions: